DMLab supports the development of new accessible musical instruments for disabled musicians.

 Our aim is to develop the DMLab programme to be able to offer an open call to disabled musicians for bespoke instrument development by the end of 2017.

 Accessible musical instruments remove barriers to music making for disabled musicians, allowing creative expression and choice in music making.

-There is a real need for a broader variety of accessible instruments, so we bridge the gap between musicians and hackers, technologists and developers to pioneer new accessible music technology.
+There is a real need for a broader variety of accessible instruments, at Drake Music we bridge the gap between musicians and makers, technologists, coders and developers to pioneer new accessible music technology.

 If you are interested in working with Drake Music, please call the National Office on 020 7739 5444 to discuss or email email@example.com